 Rice cooked in Middle Eastern recipes is most often done as a pilaf.
-Meaning it's cooked in a stock instead of plain water and usually has added vegetables and/or spices.
-Typically, onion and garlic are sauteed in olive oil until translucent or even lightly caramelized.
-The basmati or jasmine rice is then added and sauteed for a few minutes in the mixture.
+Meaning it's cooked in stock instead of plain water and usually has added vegetables and/or spices.
+Typically, onion and garlic are sautéed in olive oil until translucent or even lightly caramelized.
+The basmati or jasmine rice is then added and sautéed for a few minutes in the mixture.
 Then various spices and chicken or vegetable stock are added.

 This fabulous side dish is full of nutty flavor.
 The already nutty flavor of the basmati rice is enhanced with some pine nuts to show just how much you can do with rice.

-- Soak the basmati rice in cold water for approximately two hours prior to preparing the dish.
+Soak the basmati rice in cold water for approximately 2 hours prior to preparing the dish.
 Drain thoroughly.